Diego Archuleta: New Mexico Territorial Government

 The U.S. won the Mexican–American War and forced Mexico into the cession of its northern territories, which included New Mexico.
 After the war, Archuleta returned to New Mexico and swore allegiance to the American government.
-He became involved in the territorial politics and was elected to the New Mexico Territorial Legislative Assembly in a total of thirteen yearly sessions, over a period of 31 years.
-He represented Rio Arriba county, serving as House member each year in sessions (1853) 3rd through (1856) 6th, and also in the (1862) 12th; as President of the Council in the (1863) 13th and (1864) 14th sessions; as Council member in sessions (1867) 17th through (1871) 20th, and in the (1878) 23rd; and was finally elected to the (1884) 26th session as House member, during which, he died.
+He became involved in the territorial politics and was elected to the New Mexico Territorial Legislative Assembly a dozen times over a period of 31 years.
+He represented Rio Arriba County, serving in the House of Representatives during the 3rd, 4th, 6th, and 12th legislative sessions.
+In 1863 he moved to the upper house, the Council, and served as its President in the 13th and 14th sessions.
+He returned to the Council for the 17th through 20th and 23rd sessions.
+Finally, he was elected one last time to the House for the 26th session.
+During the session he fell ill and died on March 21, 1884.

 He also ran as a candidate for the 1861 Thirty-seventh Congress of the United States, but was defeated by John Sebrie Watts.
 Watts had also advocated for Archuleta's appointment as the U.S. Indian agent.
 In 1857 Archuleta was named the U.S. Indian agent for the Ute tribe.
 In one of his government reports he is listed as agent for the Utahs, Capotes, and Apache Jicarillas.
 In March 1865, after the war's end, President Lincoln re-appointed Archuleta as an Indian agent in New Mexico.